Campaign to prevent radioactive tritium venting from Los Alamos National Laboratory

 Here are the facts:

-LANL wants to vent about 9 grams of tritium (~100,000 curies) over the span of a few days.
-This is three times the amount of tritium as Japan is dumping into the Pacific Ocean over the span of 30 years from the tsunami and nuclear reactor explosions at Fukushima Daiichi Nuclear Power Plant.
+• LANL wants to vent 3 grams (30,000 curies) over the span of a few days and possibly over a single day.
+This is the same amount of tritium as Japan is dumping into the Pacific Ocean over the span of 30 years from the tsunami and nuclear reactor explosions at Fukushima Daiichi Nuclear Power Plant.
+In total as much as 90,000 curies - three times the Fukushima amount - may be emitted, though not more than 30,000 curies in any single year.

 CCW’s work to prevent tritium venting continues our collaboration with Tewa Women United (TWU) since 2020, when TWU released a petition that totaled more than 3,000 signatures.
 Since the petition, Tewa Women United has continued working to prevent the tritium venting, commissioning two reports to study impacts and finding: “LANL Omitted Dose Calculations to Infants & Children in Their Compliance Application.”